No Bake Strawberry Cheesecake

 - In a medium bowl stir together the cookie crumbs and melted butter.

-- Press the mixture into the bottom and slightly up the sides (about ½ way) of the springform pan.
+- Press the mixture into the bottom and slightly up the sides (about 1/2 to 3/4 of the way up) of the springform pan.
 Place in the fridge as you make the filling.

 Cheesecake Filling